Wenzel/docker-plasma5/README.md

     startx -display :1 -- :1 vt8

 * You can change `vt8` with any tty available.
-* Also, if you X server is already running on `:1`, increment this value as you want.
+* Also, if your X server is already running on `:1`, increment this value as you want.

 ## Allow access to your X server